Operation Sankalp: 2026

+Unlike the passive monitoring protocols seen in previous years, the Navy implemented close-protection escorts for India-flagged Liquefied petroleum gas (LPG) and crude oil tankers.
+Through back-channel negotiations led by the National Security Advisor, Ajit Doval, India may have secured an informal guarantee from Tehran for the safe passage of Indian vessels, provided they are escorted by Indian naval assets and do not carry coalition materiel.
+On 25 March, Operation Urja Suraksha was reported to have been initiated to secure oil supplies from the Middle East to India.
+The Navy provides critical precise instructions to each ship through the Iran-controlled route, closer to the Iran coast than the official shipping lanes.

+India was also among the five nations, including China, Russia, Iraq and Pakistan whose ships were allowed to transit the Strait of Hormuz.
+This was announced by the Foreign Minister of Iran, Abbas Araghchi on 26 March.

+On 27 May, was deployed for patrols in the Gulf of Aden.
+The ship immediately launched an operation after suspicious movements around a merchant vessel using its integral helicopter prevented possible piracy incident when MV Mashallah 1 was targeted.

 Achievement

 Due to the impact made in addressing maritime challenges, preventing the resurgence of piracy, and significantly decreasing drug trafficking in the Indian Ocean Region, as well as in protecting India's maritime concerns, the Indian Navy's strategic response, creativity, and unwavering determination during the continuous maritime security operations under 'Op Sankalp' have garnered international recognition.

 By the end of 2023, a total of 41 warships have been deployed by the Indian Navy to provide escort services for around 624 Lakh Tons of cargo carried by 503 Indian Flagged Merchant Vessels.

-As of March 2024, the Indian Navy has demonstrated its dedication to guaranteeing the maritime safety and security by escorting about 15 lakh tons of vital commodities under transit in the region and has given over 450 merchant vessels confidence from being present in the IOR.
+As of March 2024, the Indian Navy has demonstrated its dedication to guaranteeing the maritime safety and security by escorting about 15000000 Tg of vital commodities under transit in the region and has given over 450 merchant vessels confidence from being present in the IOR.
 It has a remarkable record of saving over 110 lives which includes 45 Indian seafarers.
-Furthermore, the Navy has carried out close to 1000 boarding operations on distressed ships.
-Indian Navy also apprehended contraband & around 3000 kg of narcotic drugs.
+The Indian Navy has apprehended contraband and approximately 3000 kg of narcotic drugs.

+Around 23 warships has been deployed in the Gulf of Oman and Persian Gulf region as of March 2026.